dnakaj/light-bikes/Tron/README.txt

     - PowerUps aren't picked up when the player runs over them
     - Name selection screen sometimes glitches and enters a character twice
-    - Controls sometimes freeze up when the round restarts UN-IMPLEMENTED FEATURES:
+    - Controls sometimes freeze up when the round restarts
+    - The sound sometimes gets limited by the computer speaker for some reason UN-IMPLEMENTED FEATURES:
     - An AI cycle so that one person can play by themselves
     - More powerups (rewind the game, jump over/through a wall/cycle)